Inertial Newton Algorithms Avoiding Strict Saddle Points: Introduction

 \section{Introduction}

-With the ever-growing size of machine learning problems, the design of algorithms for solving large-scale optimization problems remains a major challenge.
-In particular, many of these problems amount to the unconstrained minimization of a so-called \textit{loss functions},
+Designing algorithms for large-scale optimization remains a major challenge and is crucial for modern machine learning problems.
+Many of these problems amount to the unconstrained minimization of a so-called \textit{loss function}:

-where $P\in\N_{>0}$ and $\J\colon\R^P\to\R$.
-Throughout this paper, we consider a loss functions $\J$ that is twice continuously differentiable and lower bounded on $\R^P$.
-Lots of efforts are put into building algorithms exploiting second-order derivatives in frameworks where both storage and computational cost are limited.
-In this context, \citet{castera2019inertial} recently proposed an inertial Newton algorithm (INNA) relying only on the computation of first-order derivatives, making it practical for large-scale applications such as the training of deep neural networks.
-One of the assets of this algorithm is that it is built upon the following ordinary differential equation (ODE), introduced by \citet{alvarez2002second},

-In \eqref{eq::2ndorderDIN}, $\nabla\J$ and $\nabla^2\J$ denote the gradient and the Hessian of $\J$ respectively, $\theta:\R_+\to\R^P$ is a twice continuously differentiable function called \textit{solution} of the ODE, or \textit{trajectory}, and $\alpha$ and $\beta$ are non-negative parameters.
-This ODE, called DIN for \textit{dynamical inertial Newton-like system}, echos famous optimization algorithms.
-Indeed, taking $\beta=0$, \eqref{eq::2ndorderDIN} models the heavy-ball with friction (HBF) method \citep{polyak1964some} and is linked to the famous Nesterov's accelerated gradient \citep{nesterov1983method,su2014differential}.
-Similarly, when $\alpha=0$ the ODE represents an inertial Newton method \citep{attouch2001second} so overall \eqref{eq::2ndorderDIN} models a mix between inertial gradient descent and Newton's algorithm.
-Additionally, \eqref{eq::2ndorderDIN} is relevant to tackle \eqref{eq::genproblem}.
-Indeed, when the solutions of \eqref{eq::2ndorderDIN} converge (i.e., when they reach a limit point as $t\to\infty$), \citet{alvarez2002second} proved that they converge to critical points of $\J$ (points where the gradient of $\J$ vanishes), similarly, the accumulation points (the limit of sub-sequences of iterations) of INNA with vanishing step-sizes yield critical points of $\J$ \citep{castera2019inertial}.
+Lots of efforts are put into building algorithms exploiting second-order derivatives of $\J$ while maintaining low storage and computational costs.
+To this aim, a popular line of work consists in deriving algorithms from ordinary differential equations (ODEs), such as the following ODE \citep{alvarez2002second}: